 "A visionary contribution in bringing mindfulness to our therapeutic community".

-The Hakomi Professional Training is composed of two progressive modules, Foundation and Advanced.
-The Foundation Training Module consists of three, seven-day residential segments in Mallorca (Sunday – Saturday) as well as monthly webinars.
+The Hakomi Professional Training is composed of four progressive modules.
+The Foundation Training Module consists of three, seven-day residential segments in Mallorca (Sunday – Saturday) as well as webinars at regular intervals.
 The Advanced Training consists of three modules, each containing three, seven day residential segments in Mallorca.

 This design allows students to work while in the training and provides time to integrate the method through long-term, on-going practice.
 Students also form study groups and establish practice partners to practice between segments.